 - Dennis Morga Memorial Business

-FLCC's accounting faculty has extensive "real-world" experience that adds another dimension to the classroom.
+FLCC's accounting faculty brings extensive teaching and "real-world" experience to the classroom.
 One of the staff members is a licensed Certified Public Accountant, and another holds a Certified Management Accountant designation.
-The entire staff has at least ten years of individual teaching experience.